nuodb/nuodb-python/SQL_Protocol.md

 Field Header | Field Type & Format
 ------------ | --------------------
-60-68        | A scaled integer value of length 0 to length 8 bytes (respectively).
+60 - 68      | A scaled integer value of length 0 to length 8 bytes (respectively).
 The format is one byte giving the scale followed by 0 to 8 bytes with the scaled integer value.

 #### Double Precision Types

 Field Header | Field Type & Format
 ------------ | --------------------
-77-85        | IEEE double-precision floating point value of length 0 to length 8 bytes (respectively)
+77 - 85      | IEEE double-precision floating point value of length 0 to length 8 bytes (respectively)

 #### String (UTF8) Types

 Field Header | Field Type & Format
 ------------ | --------------------
-69-72        | A string where the first 1 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the string value
+69 - 72      | A string where the first 1 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the string value
-109-148      | A string of length 0 to 39 bytes (respectively)
+109 - 148    | A string of length 0 to 39 bytes (respectively)
-149          | A string of length 39 bytes (constant for the longest known-length string)

 All strings are UTF-8 encoded lengths of bytes, with a header that specifies the number of bytes in the string.
 For instance, a field starting with the identifier 70 will be followed by two bytes that encode a 16-bit integer value.
 That value is the length of string.
 A field starting with 112 will be followed by a UTF-8 string three bytes long.